Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 How compiler know there is a 'Log' funtion?
 The "Declaration" told him.

 How compiler run the right code?
-The answer is the Linker!
+The answer is the <b>Linker</b>!
 After we compile the two C++ file, the Linker will find the definition of 'Log' and wire it up to the main.cpp.
 If it can not find the definition, we will get a linking error!

 In the end, we will find two obj files (Log.obj and main.cpp in "Debug" folder) and one exe in that folder!